DNS-Hackathon/catalog-extensions-draft/draft-axu-dnsop-catalog-zone-xfr-properties.md

 Additional attributes (such as TSIG keys) can be bound to specific APL RRs by an additional label below the property label.
 The prefixes (with or without attributes) will be processed in {{Section 6 of !RFC4034 (canonical order)}}, which means that the RRsets at the `allow-query` property label will be processed first, followed by the RRsets with the additional label in canonical order.
-An APL RRset containing more that a single APL RR, MUST be interpreted as an APL RRset containing a single APL RR denying all IP addresses, i.e.: `APL !1:0.0.0.0/0 !2:0:0:0:0:0:0:0:0/0`.
+When a catalog consumer encounters an APL RRset containing more that a single APL RR, MUST be interpreted as an APL RRset containing a single APL RR denying all IP addresses, i.e.: `APL !1:0.0.0.0/0 !2:0:0:0:0:0:0:0:0/0`.

 ### TSIG Key Name